dotnet/msbuild/documentation/specs/task-isolation-and-dependencies.md

 It was designed to be used as the underlying piece to implement custom ALC.
 So it would work nicely with task isolation above.

 ## Potential risks
 * Small probability of breaking tasks which have `.deps.json` with them and those are not correct.
-With this change the file would suddenly be used and coudl cause either load failures or different versions of assemblies to get loaded.
+With this change the file would suddenly be used and could cause either load failures or different versions of assemblies to get loaded.

 ## Additional consideration
 * Task dependency resolution requires APIs which are only available in .NET Core 3.0 (no plan to backport), as such MSBuild will have to target netcoreapp3.0 to use these APIs.